g-guerzoni/chrome-extension-messages-enhancer/README.md

 ## Requirements

 - Chrome browser
-- OpenAI API key with access to GPT-4
+- OpenAI API key with access to GPT-4o mini
 - Node.js and npm (for development)

 ## License